evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_3wt/_index.md

 ## Advanced Driver Assistance Systems

-The Chevrolet Silverado EV 3WT has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Chevrolet Silverado EV 3WT includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

 ### Safety Systems

-[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/) : Standard on the Chevrolet Silverado EV 3WT, this system prevents the wheels from locking during braking.
+[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/): Standard on the Chevrolet Silverado EV 3WT, this system prevents the wheels from locking during braking.

-[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the Chevrolet Silverado EV 3WT, this system helps prevent the vehicle from drifting out of its lane.
+[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/): Standard on the Chevrolet Silverado EV 3WT, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

-[**Blind-spot monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Standard on the Chevrolet Silverado EV 3WT.
-This side assist system helps to detect traffic in blind spots.
+[**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Standard on the Chevrolet Silverado EV 3WT, this side assist system helps to detect traffic in blind spots.

 ### Driving Automation

-The Chevrolet Silverado EV 3WT offers [driving automation on level 1](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.
+The Chevrolet Silverado EV 3WT offers [driving automation at level 1](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.

 With the Super Cruise  level 1 system, you get the following driving automation features.
 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)